drochgenius/lit-element-tester/README.md

 # HTML test runner template

-*lit-element-tester* requires you to provide an HTML test runner that will get loaded in Chrome for testing.
+**lit-element-tester** requires you to provide an HTML test runner that will get loaded in Chrome for testing.

 Use the following as a template for your test runner: https://github.com/drochgenius/lit-element-tester/blob/master/test/runner.html

-We expect this file to be located in a folder called *test* at the top level of your project.
+We expect this file to be located in a folder called **/test** at the top level of your project.

 # Usage